zsoltkovacs/p2pp/README.md

   ;P2PP SIDEWIPECORRECTION=1.0
   ```

+> **;P2PP BEFORESIDEWIPEGCODE** and **;P2PP AFTERSIDEWIPEGCODE**
+  These parameters allow the user to insert blocks of GCode right before or after the side wipe purge block is executed.
+There can be only one GCode command per line but you can include multiple BEFORE/AFTERSIDEWIPEGCODE commands in the section.
+The commands are always executed in the given order.

 ### Print Settings
 1. In Slic3r, Click the "Print Settings Tab"
 2. Click the "Multiple Extruders" menu item